Police officers say Black Lives Matter mural is ‘discriminatory’ in California lawsuit - Bioreports

 The officers were “forced to physically pass and confront the mural and its offensive, discriminatory, and harassing iconography every time they entered the Palo Alto Police Department,” according to the lawsuit.

-Palo Alto city attorney Molly Stump didn’t immediately respond to McClatchy News’ request for comment on Friday but told The bioreports that the city has yet to be served with the lawsuit.
+Palo Alto city attorney Molly Stump didn’t immediately respond to McClatchy News’ request for comment on Friday but told The Daily Post that the city has yet to be served with the lawsuit.

 The lawsuit states that the city and police department allowed “harassing and discriminatory iconography to exist in the workplace” and “sanctioned, approved, encouraged, and paid for it.”